 In this case, the endpoints are attached to the base layer of video and the enhancement layers up to the total bandwidth desired.
 Each enhancement layer is on a separate logical channel.
 The endpoints are burdened with recombination of the layers to create the video stream.
 The sending endpoint must have capability for the combined bandwidth of all streams it sources.
 In this case, each endpoint may have communicated a different set of capabilities.
-The MC will examine the capabilities and QOS and create a layering model that is likely to provide the best use of the bandwidth. endpoints capabilities and This layering indicated the communicationModeCommand indication by the of sessionDependency the communicationModeTableEntry.
+The MC will examine the capabilities and QOS and create a layering model that is likely to provide the best use of the endpoints capabilities and bandwidth.
+This layering is indicated in the communicationModeCommand by the indication of sessionDependency in the communicationModeTableEntry.
 The sessionDependency field is set by the MC to indicate when a session is dependent on another session for meaningful decoding of its data.
 This information will be translated into logicalChannelNumbers when opening a dependent logical channel, according to the actual logical channels that are opened.